tilt-dev/tilt.build/docs/choosing_clusters.md

 ### Cons

 - Pushing images into the cluster is slow.
-- Tilt does not yet natively support `k3d import-images`, which all the same problems as `kind load`.
+- Tilt does not yet natively support `k3d import-images`, which has all the same problems as `kind load`.
-- Least widely used
+- The least widely used.
+That's not _necessarily_ bad.
+Just be aware that there's less documentation on its pitfalls.
+Tools (including the Tilt team!) tend to be slower to add support for it.

 ---